dbt-labs/docs.getdbt.com/website/docs/docs/deploy/cloud-ci-job.md

 dbt Cloud might not drop the temporary schema from your data warehouse if your project has database or schema customization using the [`generate_database_name`](/docs/build/custom-databases#generate_database_name) or [`generate_schema_name`](/docs/build/custom-schemas#how-does-dbt-generate-a-models-schema-name) macros.
 For more information, refer to [Temp PR schema limitations](/docs/deploy/cloud-ci-job#temp-pr-schema-limitations).

-### Configure a job trigger
+### Configure CI for a job

-If you want dbt Cloud to run the job whenever a pull request or commit is made, you can set up a job trigger.
+If you want dbt Cloud to run the job whenever a pull request or commit is made, you can set up continuous integration (CI) for the job.

 To set up a webhook: